QualCoder

 Anatomy of a QualCoder Project

-In QualCoder, projects serve as containers for organizing multiple files, cases, and attributes.
+In QualCoder, projects are folders which serve as containers for organizing multiple files, cases, and attributes.
 Each project allows you to manage and analyze a specific qualitative data set, keeping everything organized.
 You can create different projects for distinct research questions or datasets, enabling a streamlined workflow.
 This structure helps you delve deeper into your analysis without mixing different data sets.

 Understanding the roles of files, attributes, cases, and their relationships is key to most QDA software.
 In QualCoder, files refer to the individual documents or data sources you import for analysis.
 You may have more than one file associated with a unique case.
 Cases are specific units of analysis, often linked to files, that allow you to organize and explore your data with more detail.
 Together, they create a structured environment for qualitative analysis, allowing you to delve into themes and patterns effectively.
 In our project example, the cases will consist of individual interviewees, but we could also focus on their niche if we were to analyze at that level.